-This basic recipe for peanut butter noodles is designed for kids whose preferences run to milder flavors, but adults can enjoy this as well!
+Though this basic recipe for Peanut Butter Noodles is designed for kids who prefer milder flavors, adults can enjoy this as well!
 Spice up their portion with hot sauce—such as Sriracha—or dried hot red pepper flakes and a sprinkling of scallion.
 These kid-friendly Peanut Butter Noodles are good at room temperature as well as served warm.
 Photos by Lori Maffei.

 4 to 6 moderate servings

 - 8 ounces pasta, any favorite shape (spaghetti, spirals, wagon wheels, small shells, etc.)

 - 1/2 cup natural (preferably organic) peanut butter